 Azure includes an array of Cognitive services that are available to users, these intelligent algorithms can transform your business in a very real and tangible way.

 Vision Services include algorithms that can carry out accurate facial recognition, through to automatic moderation of text, video or images.

-Speech services can do things as simple as text to speech and back again, through to real time translation and individual speaker recognition
+Speech services can do things as simple as a text to speech and back again, through to real-time translation and individual speaker recognition

 Language services offer the ability to translate text, correct spelling and grammar, through to understanding and acting on written commands form your users.